Beautiful kava plants growing in their natural Pacific Island environment

 📍 Hawaiʻi (Puna)

-Exceptionally strong for Hawaiian ʻawa – very high kavalactone content yields pronounced euphoria and relaxation .
+Exceptionally strong for Hawaiian ʻawa – very high kavalactone content yields pronounced euphoria and relaxation alohatonics.com .

 Rare